Moto E4 Plus vs Nokia 3 vs Redmi 4 vs Lenovo K6 Power

 As for the popular Redmi 4 highlight, you get a 4100mAh battery, 64GB storage, and 4GB RAM.
 Though it launched with Android Marshmallow baked in, the handset is scheduled to get Android 7.1 Nougat in the future.
 The smartphone features a 5-inch HD screen, 1.4GHz quad-core Snapdragon 435 processor, storage expansion up to 128GB, 13-megapixel rear camera with LED flash, 5-megapixel front camera, and fingerprint sensor.

-While the Moto E4 Plus release plans are not announced yet, you can buy the Nokia 3 from offline stores, Lenovo K6 Power from Flipkart, and Xiaomi Redmi 4 from Amazon India and Mi.com.
+You can buy the Nokia 3 from offline stores only (though Croma has listed it on its online store), both Moto E4 Plus and Lenovo K6 Power are exclusively available on Flipkart, and Xiaomi Redmi 4 can be purchased from Amazon India and Mi.com via flash sales and the new pre-order system.

 So, did this comparison help you decide which among the four is the right smartphone for you?
 Let us know your choice in the comments below.